 In addition to the property owner and management company, those who are responsible for building and maintaining the pool may possibly also be responsible for related drownings or injuries.

-As well, those who are responsible for creating and maintaining protective barriers may be responsible.
+Those who are responsible for creating and maintaining protective barriers may also be responsible.
 Some of the parties who may potentially share liability include:

 - Property owner

 - Other party or parties in charge of protecting swimmers